Regional Comprehensive Economic Partnership

 Progress towards RCEP's entry into force

-RCEP has been ratified (or equivalent) by Australia, New Zealand, Brunei Darussalam, Cambodia, China, Japan, Laos, Singapore, Thailand and Vietnam.
+RCEP has been ratified (or equivalent) by Australia, New Zealand, Brunei Darussalam, Cambodia, China, Japan, Laos, Malaysia, the Republic of Korea, Singapore, Thailand and Vietnam.

 The Agreement provides that it will enter into force 60 days after at least six ASEAN Member States and at least three non-ASEAN Member States have ratified it.

-RCEP will enter into force on 1 January 2022, 60 days after its ratification by Australia on 2 November 2021.
+RCEP entered into force on 1 January 2022, 60 days after its ratification by Australia on 2 November 2021.

 Australian ratification of RCEP